MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/help-users.md

 ## Using information protection with the Azure Information Protection client
 The Azure Information Protection client (or the older application, RMS sharing application) is required for users to protect and consume protected documents and emails if they use Office 2010.
 However, the Azure Information Protection client is also recommended for all computers and mobile devices.

-In addition to making it easier for users to protect important documents and emails, the Azure Information Protection client lets users track the documents that they have protected, and if necessary, revoke access to them.
+In addition to making it easier for users to protect important documents and emails, the Azure Information Protection client lets users track the documents that they have protected.
+Tracked documents can also be revoked if the previously authorized users should no longer have access to them.

 For instructions to use this client for Windows computers, see the [Azure Information Protection client user guide](../rms-client/client-user-guide.md).